Places

 Dreaming About a Sanctuary: Meaning, Psychology & Symbolism

-Dreaming of a sanctuary often symbolizes a desire for safety and inner peace.
+Dreaming of a sanctuary often symbolizes a desire for peace and inner security.

 Written by: DreamMeaning Editorial Team